Egg production in chickens is a tricky thing. Lighting plays a big part in how many eggs you get.

 Consider Her Laying Years

 It has been my experience that if your hens lay continuously from the time she starts to lay to the time she begins to slow down will be around her 2.5 to 3-year mark.

 If you are like me, this is about the time that the hens become a part of the freezer (if you know what I mean).
-It just does not make financial sense to feed a chicken that is not producing.
+It does not make financial sense to feed a chicken that is not producing.

 If you prefer to keep your chickens as pets adding them to the freezer may not be a way you want to go.
 So let the hen lay with the seasons which will increase her laying years by almost double.
-It’s up to you what you want to do.
-There is not a right way and a wrong way, just weigh your options and decide what works for your flock.
+But keep in mind that you could be buying eggs from the store for six months out of the year.